What Are Walk Boards?

 - Proper storage: Dry, clean areas extend life.

-- Daily use sites: Boards wear faster.
-Choose aluminum or steel-reinforced models.
+- Daily use sites: Boards can wear out faster, especially on high-use sites.
+Choose aluminum boards or steel-reinforced models for longer service life.

 Lifespan Range by Material: